The benefits of a water softener tank jacket

 You may have noticed that your water softener is sweating.
-This sweat may run of the tank and destroy the floor around your water softener.
-Here’s the best way to solve this issue:
+This sweat may run off the tank and destroy the floor around your water softener.
+A water softener jacket is the best way to solve this issue:

 Why is your water softener tank sweating?